 • We do not use SoMe plugins on our digital portal – this in order to ensure that social media has no access to data stored on our portal.

 • Under no circumstances do we sell or supply personal data to third party.

 • We only share data with our stakeholders to the extent it is relevant and safe.

-• We collaborate with the world of research and science, however any shared data is anonymised.
+• We collaborate with the world of research and science, however any shared data is anonymized.
 Furthermore, all researchers and scientists must sign a non-disclosure agreement.

 • We provide data transparency – we are open about how we treat data, how long we keep it for and who has access to it.
 Furthermore, we inform our users of their options and rights in terms of their data.

-19.2.2018 This sentence “We set the age limit to 21, so we are sure that we do not hit children and adolescents on Facebook.
-So we’ll test it and see if it can give anything. ” has been edited from age of 25 til 21.
+19.2.2018 This sentence has been edited from age of 25 til 21: “We set the age limit to 21, so we are sure not to target children and young learners on Facebook.
+So this we are testing and will see which results appear.”